Skip to content

 With the introduction of Polars Cloud, we also introduced the distributed engine.
 This engine enables users to horizontally scale workloads across multiple machines.

-The distributed engine is in its very early development.
-It currently runs all PDS-H benchmarks.
-Major performance improvements will be introduced in the near future.
-When a operation is not available in a distributed manner, Polars Cloud will run that operation on single node.
+The distributed engine is still in the very early stages of development.
+Major performance improvements are planned for the near future.
+When an operation is not yet available in a distributed manner, Polars Cloud will execute it on a single node.

 Using distributed engine